Homemade Apple Turnovers (With Puff Pastry)

 Instructions

 - Preheat oven to 400F.
-Line a cookie sheet with parchment paper.
+Line a cookie sheet with parchment paper (or lightly grease cookie sheet if not using parchment).

 - On a lightly floured surface, roll the puff pastry into a 12x12 square.
 Cut the dough into four equal squares.